dirakx1/application/devops/README.md

 ## Considerations

-* we will use GKE, Gcloud and GCR (google cloud registry, but other cloud providers could be use the same referenced solution.
+* We will use GKE, Gcloud and GCR (google cloud registry, but other cloud providers could be use the same referenced solution.